Note: This was written in May 2005, I was living in Austria at the time.

 At around six thirty, I arrived at my chosen spot and thankfully found it unoccupied.
 It was a circular place among trees just aside of the path, with a flat stone in the middle, raised about five inches off the ground, for a fire, and similar but smaller stones in a circle around it.
 Nearby is a large clearing with grass and a swing for kids from where I had the most breathtaking view.

-I don’t have many pictures of that area, here’s one just to give you an idea of what I’m talking about:
+I don’t have many pictures of that area, here’s one just to give you an idea of the view from the place, down to the valley:

 It was still sunny and pleasant, and I spent most of the next two hours collecting firewood.
 There were plenty of dry twigs under the trees behind the playground, it was only a matter of carrying them back to my little fireplace.
 I wasn’t going to take any chances, and didn’t fancy running out of wood halfway through the evening, so I collected a LOT.
 Occasionally I’d take a break to enjoy the view, and later on I had a go at the swing, went up really high and then sent out my love to a few friends who are especially important in my life and spirituality.